 Bonds are different.
 Here, the municipality can use any source of funds to pay bond investors, such as sales taxes, fines such as speeding tickets, park admission fees and parking meter revenue.
 As such, they are generally regarded as more flexible instruments for raising much-needed cash.
 As the Tax Policy Center reports, cities, townships and school districts issue bonds primarily to pay for large and expensive and capital projects.

 Consider also: What are Property Taxes?

-A bond and a levy can have different approval requirements.
-King County, Washington establishes stricter requirements to pass a bond measure than it requires for a levy measure.
+A bond and a levy can have different approval requirements although fundamentally, they both require voter approval.
+For example, King County, Washington establishes stricter requirements to pass a bond measure than it requires for a levy measure.
 Taxpayers are more likely to approve a bond measure because they don't immediately have to pay back all of the interest on the bond.

 The government can establish a levy to repay a bond.
 This bond levy funds a specific project, such as building a new city hall, and expires automatically when the project is complete.
 A renewal levy extends the duration of an existing levy that is about to expire, so property owners will continue to pay the same levy rate and will not notice a tax increase.